 It’s important to know that some doctors are concerned that the caps may prevent the chemotherapy medicine from reaching cancer cells that may be in the scalp.
 Many studies in Europe, where cold caps have been used since the 1970s, found that scalp cooling does not increase risk of scalp skin metastases, including a 2013 German study.

-At this time, only the DigniCap Scalp Cooling System has been approved by the U.S. Food and Drug Administration (FDA).
-It was approved on Dec.
+At this time, only the DigniCap Scalp Cooling System has been cleared by the U.S. Food and Drug Administration (FDA).
+It was cleared on Dec.
 8, 2015.
-This approval means the DigniCap can be marketed in the United States.
-In its approval announcement, the FDA said the risk of scalp skin metastases was “extremely rare.”
+This clearance means the DigniCap can be marketed in the United States.
+In its clearance announcement, the FDA said the risk of scalp skin metastases was “extremely rare.”

 Several U.S. studies are continuing to look at the safety and effectiveness of both the DigniCap System and the Paxman System.